 Children are different than adults.
 That is especially true when it comes to the illnesses they develop, and the ways doctors treat those illnesses.
 It’s also true when it comes to treating conditions that affect your child’s skin, hair, and nail health.
-Catherine Ding, MD, FAAD, is a well-respected board-certified dermatologist who welcomes patients of all ages to her practice, City Derm NYC, in New York City’s Chinatown.
+Catherine Ding, MD, FAAD, is a well-respected board-certified dermatologist who welcomes patients of all ages to her practice, City Derm NYC, in New York City’s Chinatown, as well as Flushing, New York.
 You’ll appreciate her pediatric medical skills and her friendly attitude that makes children and their parents feel comfortable.
 Call the office for an appointment with Dr. Ding or book your visit online.

 Pediatric dermatology is a subspecialty of dermatology that focuses on treating conditions affecting the skin, hair, and nails in children and teens.
 Dr. Ding welcomes pediatric patients who are 2 weeks and older.
 Because she also treats adults, your child can enjoy a long professional relationship with Dr. Ding if necessary.
 No matter your age, there are many benefits to seeing a physician who is familiar with your medical history and other issues relating to your health.